80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a long, loud noise.

-Example sentence The river roared down the valley.
+Example in a sentence The river roared down the valley.

 56. Rumble